annahico/annahico/README.md

 <div>
-<p>Hi there, I'm <strong>Anna Hidalgo Costa</strong>, a Junior Full Stack Developer and Data Analyst with experience in web technologies such as <strong>HTML5</strong>,<strong> CSS3</strong> and <strong>JavaScript</strong>, and advanced proficiency in frameworks and libraries like <strong>React</strong> and <strong>Node.js</strong>.
-I have knowledge in <strong>MySQL</strong> and <strong>MondoDB</strong> databases and backend implementation with <strong>TypeScript</strong> and <strong>Python</strong>.
-I am passionate about creating intuitive and efficient user interfaces, and I possess a strong ability to solve technical problems.
-I am committed to continuous learning and improving my skills to effectively contribute to web development projects.</p>
+<p>🎓 Proactive Learner with a Passion for Growth
+I am a Junior Full Stack Developer and Data Analyst with a solid foundation in web technologies like HTML5, CSS3, and JavaScript, complemented by experience with frameworks such as React and Node.js.
+My backend expertise includes TypeScript and Python, alongside database management using MySQL and MongoDB.

+🚀 Skills That Drive Results
+I specialize in crafting intuitive, efficient user interfaces and solving technical challenges through innovative solutions.
+My commitment to continuous learning—reflected in my completion of bootcamps and self-driven projects—ensures that I stay updated with the latest industry trends and tools.

+💬 Building Connections Through Knowledge
+I actively share my learning journey and experiences, sparking conversations and fostering meaningful connections.
+Whether through my coding projects or data analysis insights, I aim to contribute value to collaborative, dynamic teams.

+Let’s connect and create impactful solutions together!</p>
 </div>

 Currently, I'm a Community Team Member 🙍🏽‍♂️ [@annahico](https://github.com/annahico).